toggle visibility Search & Display Options

 Permanent link to this record

-Author Marçal Rusiñol; Josep Llados edit openurl
+Author Marçal Rusiñol; Josep Llados edit doi

 Title (up) Flowchart Recognition in Patent Information Retrieval Type Book Chapter